SdMusic/Ms-3/readme.md

 ## Wireframes

-The wireframes were hand sketched and are available [here]("design/wireframes")  before being translated in to mockup designs using affinity designer available here
+The wireframes were hand sketched and are available [here]("/design/wireframes")  before being translated in to mockup designs using affinity designer available [here]("/design/mock-ups")

 # Features

-I have implemented the features that are listed in the user stories and additional features to improve the user experience and functionality of the website.

 ## Registered user dependant navigation
 The nav-bar options that a user will see is dependant on if the user is a logged in user